 HCV is currently classified into eight genotypes (16), which differ by at least 30% in their nucleotide sequence.
 Each genotype is further subdivided into subtypes, which may differ by greater than 15% in their nucleotide composition, with >80 currently recognised (17).
 Accurate determination of genotype/subtype can be critical, as this may impact response to DAA therapies.
 Recommended methods of genotyping are Sanger sequencing of NS5B or core, and whole genome sequencing by NGS, which have been shown to produce accurate and reproducible results (2) (18).
 Other platforms, including Line Probe assays and 5’UTR PCR amplification, are not recommended, as they may be insufficiently sensitive to be able to distinguish between subtypes (19).

 Clinical trials have notably focused on HCV genotypes 1a, 1b and 3a, reflecting the distribution of HCV genotypes in high income settings, with limited data presented for other genotypes and subtypes.
-There is consequently less evidence to support the interpretation of RAS in “rarer” subtypes such as those prevalent in low income countries(20, 21)(22)(23-27)(28)(29)(16).
-More data on the sensitivity of these HCV subtypes to current DAA regimens (including but not limited to genotypes 1l, 3b, 4r, and 6a-x) are needed.
+There is consequently less evidence to support the interpretation of RAS in “rarer” subtypes such as those prevalent in lower income countries, including but not limited to subtypes 1l (West Africa) (20, 21), 3b (China and South East Asia (22)), 4r (all regions of Africa) (23-27), 6a-x (China and South East Asia )(28), 7 (Democratic Republic of Congo) (29) and 8 (India) (16).
+More data on the sensitivity of these HCV subtypes to current DAA regimens are needed.

 Rarely, recombinant strains of HCV have been described, representing HCV genomes comprised of two different viral genotypes.
 The recombinant 2k/1b is the most frequently observed in real world settings, particularly countries of the former USSR, in which the 5’ end of genotype 2k is combined with the 3’ end (including the non-structural genes) of genotype 1b.
 Therefore, where genotype-specific DAA regimens are used, any specimen provisionally assigned by core or 5’UTR (a non-recommended method) sequencing to genotype 2 should be additionally sequenced for NS5B or for the whole genome prior to initiating therapy, in order to exclude a recombinant form (30).